Mustard2/Simplicage-Documentation/docs/source/advanced-settings.rst

 -------

 *Fix Influence* creates a better influence group (the group used to defined with parts of the mesh are influenced by the cage in the Surface/Mesh Deform modifier) for the mesh.

+If not enabled, the bone group will be used instead.

 .. note::
     We advise to always keep it enabled, with default factor.